Van Gaal: Heynckes can become a Bayern Munich god

 The 72-year-old has made a huge impact on Bayern's fortunes, with the club 17 points clear of second-placed Schalke at the top of the Bundesliga, with a DFB-Pokal semi-final and Champions League quarter-final coming up.

-"If Jupp stops in the summer, it would be very reasonable, and I cannot imagine him going on and on when he turns 73," Van Gaal told Bild am Sonntag .
+"If Jupp stops in the summer, it would be very reasonable, and I cannot imagine him going on and on when he turns 73," Van Gaal told the Bild am Sonntag.

 "It's always better to quit at the peak of his career, if he does after this season then he is a god in Bavaria.